chorobikmichal/Roguelike_game/README.md

-Michal Chorobik (0937145)
+Michal Chorobik
-mchorobi@mail.ouguelph.ca
 March 13,2016

 Compilation:
-Run the make command
+Run the make command (it automatically executes it from within the make file)

 to execute the program run
 ./run ../assets/input.txt